loykin/apirun/README.md

 - To use PostgreSQL, set store.type to postgres and either:
   - provide store.postgres.dsn directly, or
   - provide the component fields (host/port/user/password/dbname[/sslmode]) and a DSN will be constructed.
-- The migration history schema is managed automatically via embedded goose migrations.
-The goose version table name is apimigrate_goose_version.
+- The migration history schema is initialized automatically by the library (no external migration tool needed).
+- Advanced: you can customize table names via store.table_prefix (derives three names automatically) or by setting store.table_schema_migrations, store.table_migration_runs, and store.table_stored_env individually (explicit names take precedence over the prefix).
 - You can inspect current/applied versions with: `apimigrate status --config <path>`.

 See also: